 The Municipal Public Health and Wellbeing Plan is incorporated into the current Council Plan, accessible in the link above.

-Alpine Shire Council's Budget for 2019/20 is aligned with the vision in the Council Plan 2017-2021.
+Alpine Shire Council's Budget is aligned with the vision in the Council Plan 2021-2025.
 It seeks to deliver projects and services that support and build community wellbeing, and that boost the local economy.

 Council's Annual Report provides a report on its operations for the year, including a report against the achievement of the Council Plan.
 It also contains audited financial statements, and the performance statement.
 The Annual Report is released in October each year.